 - Whisk slightly every 20 minutes for 3-4 hours until it's firm enough to scoop.

-Other dairy-free milk (or regular milk) can be used as well.
+- Other dairy-free milk (or regular milk) can be used instead of coconut milk.

 Have you ever heard of avocado ice cream before?